Japanese

 Upper Primary (UP: Year 5 and 6)

-As part of the Japanese program, different cultural events such as sushi or bento box lunch day, Japanese university student visits, Skype lesson with schools in Japan, Japanese performances and events are organised to stimulate students learning.
+As part of the Japanese program, various cultural events may be organised to stimulate students’ learning.
+These events include sushi or bento box lunch day, Japanese university student teacher visits, Japanese primary school student visits, online communication lessons with schools in Japan, and Japanese performances and events.